Warren Terhune

-On June 10, 1919, Terhune became the Governor of American Samoa; his governorship was wrought with problems and controversy.
+Terhune's governorship of American Samoa was wrought with problems and controversy.
 He revamped taxation on the island.
 He also took a number of steps to limit the power of the indigenous Samoans, believing they were not fit to govern themselves.
 He removed several local leaders from power and outlawed marriages between United States Navy sailors and Samoan women.
 His actions helped lead to the anti-imperialistic Mau movement, stemming from perceived racism and a belief that the marriage law promoted anti-Christian promiscuity.
 In addition, his two executive officers sympathized with the Mau, leading his first to file a complaint with the Secretary of the Navy.
 An inquiry was launched to the island, but before it could get there, Terhune, plagued with depression and health problems, killed himself by a gunshot through the heart on November 3, 1920, at noon.
 He was the first Governor of American Samoa to die in office.

 Life

 Terhune was born in Midland Park, New Jersey on May 3, 1869.
 He lived in Hackensack, New Jersey, and graduated from Hackensack High School in 1885.
 Terhune was a vice-president of the Holland Society of New York.
-He received the Order of the Bust of Bolivar from Venezuela in 1909.

 Naval career

 Terhune entered the United States Naval Academy on May 19, 1885.
-He became a lieutenant on March 3, 1889.
+He became an ensign on July 1, 1891.
 He served on from 1889 to 1891, from 1891 to 1894, the staff of the Judge Advocate General's Corps, U.S. Navy in 1894, from 1896 to 1899, and in 1901.
-He fought in the Spanish–American War, but was teaching during World War I.
+He fought in the Spanish–American War and received the Order of the Bust of Bolivar from Venezuela in 1909.

 He achieved the rank of commander in 1911.
-He commanded the Seventh Naval District until October 1917, when he became the Commandant of Dunwoody Naval Training School in Minneapolis.
-While at the Seventh District, he also commanded the Naval Air Station Key West.
+He commanded the Seventh Naval District until October 1917, when he became the Commandant of Dunwoody Naval Training School in Minneapolis, here he remained during World War I. While at the Seventh District, he also commanded the Naval Air Station Key West.

 On at least one occasion, Terhune acted as counsel in a court martial, for Captain Franklin Steele Wilste of the United States Marine Corps, who was accused of failing to pay for uniforms, clothing, liquor, and other items.